Health of veterans

 - males currently serving in the permanent or reserve forces were around half as likely to die by suicide as all Australian males

-The suicide rate for ex-serving males who separated involuntarily for medical reasons was around three times the rate of those who separate voluntarily (62.7 compared with 22.0 per 100,000 population per year).
-However, the suicide rate for ex-serving females was similar between those who separated involuntarily for medical reasons and those who separated voluntarily (AIHW 2024b).
+The suicide rate for ex-serving males who separated involuntarily for medical reasons was almost three times the rate of those who separate voluntarily (61.3 compared with 21.9 per 100,000 population per year).
+However, the suicide rate for ex-serving females was statistically similar between those who separated involuntarily for medical reasons and those who separated voluntarily, when considering the small number of deaths by suicide in each group (AIHW 2025i).

 Health service use